compose-spec/compose-spec/spec.md

   - ./b.env
 ```

-Relative path MUST be resolved from the Compose file parent folder.
+Relative path MUST be resolved from the Compose file's parent folder.
 As absolute paths prevent the Compose
-file to be portable, Compose implementation SHOULD warn user when such a path is used to set `env_file`.
+file from being portable, Compose implementations SHOULD warn users when such a path is used to set `env_file`.

 Environment variables declared in the [environment](#environment) section
 _override_ these values &ndash; this holds true even if those values are